No. 2 Baylor beats Alcorn State 105-76 to stay undefeated - WHIZ News

 Baylor (8-0), the only Big 12 team without a loss, returned from its Christmas break with back-to-back midweek afternoon games.
-They were the last games for the preseason conference favorites before resuming Big 12 play this weekend.
+They were the last games for the preseason conference favorites before resuming Big 12 play this weekend, with the Alcorn game a late add after some earlier changes to the schedule.

+“You schedule two (games) in hopes that you definitely get one in.
+And we were able to be blessed to play two games, and it allowed us to try some things we use in conference, and be able to do that against people besides ourselves,” Drew said.
+“We were able to give some guys some playing experience, and all of that stuff bodes well and helps you down the line because you never know when your number’s going to be called.”

 Tyree Corbett had 24 points to lead Alcorn State (0-5), while Byron Joshua had 12 and Oddyst Walker 11.